 Easily navigate your way around Wellington from the comfort of a rental car.
 You can collect one from the airport or one of the downtown depots.Highlights:

 Tourists and locals flock to see pandas, dragons, lions, and several traditional Chinese dancers presented by amazing local performers.Thanks to the success of the Lantern Festival in Auckland, Christchurch also celebrates the Chinese New Year with a show of beautifully coloured lanterns, as well as some amazing stage performances.

-Getting there: Fly into Christchurch airport and drive to the CBD from there.
-Continue to Memorial Avenue to Park Terrace.
-Continue on Park Terrace.
-Drive to Hereford street in Christchurch Central.
+Fly into Christchurch Airport and drive to the CBD from there.
+Continue from Memorial Avenue to Park Terrace and make your way to Hereford Street in the heart of Christchurch.